opnsense/docs/source/manual/opnsense_tools.rst

 # opnsense-revert -r 18.1.4 strongswan

 With this command you will on e.g. 18.1.5 while reverting the package strongswan to it's version it was in 18.1.4.
+If you want to go back to the current release version just just

+# opnsense-revert strongswan

 Example 2:
 ----------